What happens when your ‘children’ become grown ups

 My eldest son is 21 and is still away at uni.
-My youngest decided against uni and is taking a year (while he works a part time job) to do as much solo travel as possible before actually deciding what route he wants to go down.
+My youngest decided against the uni route.
+He is working part time to enable him to do as much solo travel as possible before deciding what he wants to do.

 I’m extremely proud of how both my boys have grown and support them fully in choosing their own paths to walk down.